-Fortran TQSNL(MAXIT, ACC, YMIN, ADG, IWSG, IWSE) C-interface tq_snl(TC_INT maxit,TC_FLOAT acc,TC_FLOAT ymin,TC_STRING adg,TC_INT iwsg,TC_INT iwse); Full name: Set Numerical Limits Purpose: To set the Numerical Limits to be used inside POLY-3.
-Comments: It is not necessary un less the calculation fails.
-Arguments Name Туре Type Value set on call or returned MAXIT Double precision Set maximum number of iterations when calculating equilibrium.
+Fortran TQSNL(MAXIT, ACC, YMIN, ADG, IWSG, IWSE) C-interface tq_snl(TC_INT maxit,TC_FLOAT acc,TC_FLOAT ymin,TC_STRING adg,TC_INT iwsg,TC_INT iwse); Full name: Set Numerical Li mits Purpose: To set the Nume erical Limits to be used inside POLY-3.
+Comments: It is not necessa ry unless the calculation fails.
+Arguments Name Туре Value set on call or returned MAXIT Double precision Set maximum number of iterations when calculating equilibrium.
 Default value is 500.
 ACC Double precision Set required relative accuracy when calculating equilibrium.
 Default value is 1E-6.
 YMIN Double precision Set smallest fraction to assign to unstable constituents.
 Default value is 1E-30.
-ADG Specify if the calculation should be forced to converge also Character1 for the meta stable phases.
-Legal options are Y or N, where Y means yes and N means no. N is default.
-IWSG Integer array Workspace IWSE Integer array Workspace
+ADG Character1 Approximate driving force for metastable phases.
+Y is the default.
+Enter N to change the default as required and based on the options described below.
+This setting involves the convergence of metastable phases and affects their driving forces.
+It can also have an effect on when an equilibrium is considered successful.
+The default is to allow an equilibrium with metastable phases that have not converged, as long as the stable phases have converged.
+This is efficient but often causes approximate values of the driving forces for the metastable phases.
+If you change the default, it enforces metastable phases to converge.
+This gives accurate driving forces for metastable phases as well as stable phases.
+It can however take a slightly longer time, and if metastable phases do not converge it causes the equilibrium calculation to fail.